Bev Desjarlais

 Beverly Faye Desjarlais (née Nowoselsky; August 19, 1955 – March 15, 2018) was a Canadian politician.
-She represented Churchill in the House of Commons of Canada from 1997 to 2006, initially as a New Democrat and later as an Independent after losing her party nomination in late 2005.
-She had lost the confidence of the NDP after she had voted against the Civil Marriage Act, legalizing same-sex marriage in Canada.
+She represented the Manitoba electoral district of Churchill in the House of Commons of Canada from 1997 to 2006, initially as a New Democrat and later as an Independent after losing her party's nomination in late 2005.
+She had lost the confidence of the NDP after she voted against the Civil Marriage Act, legalizing same-sex marriage in Canada.
 She later worked as a departmental aide to Conservative Veterans Affairs Minister Greg Thompson.

 Her ex-husband, Bob Desjarlais, was a prominent labour leader in northern Manitoba, who campaigned for Mayor of Thompson in 2006.

 Early life and career

 Desjarlais was born in Regina, Saskatchewan.
-She graduated from Bert Fox Composite High School in 1973, and held several positions at the General Hospital in Thompson, Manitoba over the next twenty-four years.
+She graduated from Bert Fox Composite High School in 1973, and held several positions at the General Hospital in Thompson, Manitoba, over the next twenty-four years.
 At the time of her election, she was a ward clerk.
-Desjarlais has also been a union steward with the United Food and Commercial Workers Union, and is a member of Canadian Parents for French.
+Desjarlais was also a union steward with the United Food and Commercial Workers and a member of Canadian Parents for French.

 Her political career began in 1992, when she was elected as a trustee for the Mystery Lake School Division.
 She became Chair of the Board in 1994, and served until her election to Parliament in 1997.